 - Dyspareunia or pain during intercourse results from a decline in estrogen levels especially during the premenopausal and menopausal years.
 This decline causes physical changes in the genital region.
 The tissue lining the vagina and vulva becomes thin, dry, and tight.
 This often leads to pain and discomfort during intercourse.

 If you suspect you may be suffering from Sexual dysfunction, we might need to perform a variety of diagnostic tests and a physical assessment to confirm your condition.
 We would need to find out if the problem is related to hormonal imbalances, medications, or any emotional or psychological issues that need to be resolved.
 If your symptoms are side effects of your medications, we might need to prescribe a different medication.
 We might recommend you to visit a psychologist or a therapist to get assistance to help you resolve any psychological or emotional traumas from the past that are affecting your sex life.

 In our practice we utilize an individualized approach and offer many tools to help you to rejuvenate and heal yourself.
-Based on your symptoms and test results your individualized treatment protocol might include diet and lifestyle modification, herbal supplements; nutritional vitamins and minerals, and bioidentical hormones.
+Based on your symptoms and test results your individualized sexual dysfunction treatment options might include diet and lifestyle modification, herbal supplements; nutritional vitamins and minerals, and bioidentical hormones.

 What can I do to help?

 Besides visiting health practitioner and balancing your hormones, there are a lot of other things that you could do to reawaken your sex drive.